Anandamide is a cannabinoid compound produced naturally by the body, in fact, it is a cannabinoid that is made by the body.

 The second group is known as the phytocannabinoids.
 “Phyto” is the Greek root for plant, meaning these compounds come from plants such as marijuana.
 These include THC, CBD, CBN, and CBG, among others.

 Within the endocannabinoid system, there are also enzymes which help break down cannabinoids.
-FAAH is the enzyme that breaks down anandamide.
+FAAH is the enzyme that breaks down this compund.
 Interestingly, CBD inhibits this enzyme, causing levels of anandamide in the body to increase.

 Anandamide and other endocannabinoids travel backwards and change the flow of other neurotransmitters.
 This explains why they are often described as modulators — they impact how other systems in the body and brain work.

 The endocannabinoid system is still relatively poorly understood by the scientific community.
 In fact, the cannabinoids in marijuana were studied long before the endocannabinoid system was even discovered.

 THC was first isolated in 1964 by Israeli scientist Raphael Mechoulam.
 However, the endocannabinoid system remained a mystery until the late 1980s, when Howlett and Devane discovered the CB1 receptor.

 Since then, other minor endocannabinoids have also been discovered, including virodhamine and noladin ether.
 Still, scientists have only begun to scratch the surface of this fascinating system.